open-sauced/docs/docs/community/100-days-of-oss.md

 - Review pull requests.
 - Triage issues.
-- Open meaningful discussions.
+- Start meaningful discussions.
 - Write issues to identify bugs or suggest new features.

 ### Community Engagement and Leadership

-Community experience is involved in many different tech jobs including support, success, Developer Relations, Developer Experience, and more.
+Community experience is involved in many different tech jobs, including support, success, Developer Relations, Developer Experience, and more.
 Community experience can be a valuable skill to develop.
 Some ways you can do this:

 - Engage in the community by sharing your insights and knowledge.
 - Support contributors working on OSS projects, providing guidance and support.